 4. Improved user experience

-8. Time and cost-efficient
+5. Time and cost-efficient

-NLP Chatbot use cases
+NLP chatbot use cases

-- Banking and Insurance
+1. Banking and Insurance

-- Customer Care
+2. Customer Care

-- Hospitality and Travel
+4. Hospitality and Travel

-- Supply Chain and Logistics
+5. Supply Chain and Logistics

 NLP can comprehend, extract and translate valuable insights from any input given to it, growing above the linguistics barriers and understanding the dynamic working of the processes.
-Offering the suggestions by analysing the data, NLP plays a pivotal role in the success of the logistics channel.
+Offering suggestions by analysing the data, NLP plays a pivotal role in the success of the logistics channel.

 NLP chatbot: a win for customers and companies

 The NLP market is expected to reach $26.4 billion by 2024 from $10.2 billion in 2019, at a CAGR of 21%.
 Also, businesses enjoy a higher rate of success when implementing conversational AI.
-Statistically, when using the bot, 72% of customers developed higher trust in business, 71% shared positive feedback to others, and 64% offered better ratings to brands on social media.
+Statistically, when using the bot, 72% of customers developed higher trust in business, 71% shared positive feedback with others, and 64% offered better ratings to brands on social media.